-The CAGS/ProQuest Distinguished Dissertation Awards recognize Canadian doctoral dissertations that make significant, original contributions to both the academic community and to Canadian society.
 There are two awards: one for engineering, medical sciences and natural sciences; and one for fine arts, humanities and social sciences.
 Winners of this award will be granted a $1,500 cash prize, a certificate of recognition, and an opportunity to attend the 61st Annual CAGS Conference, to be held in Victoria, BC in November 2023.

 Each UBC graduate program may nominate one dissertation to the Faculty of Graduate and Postdoctoral Studies by 4:00 pm PT on 24 February 2023 (NOTE: 2023 Competition has closed.
 Deadlines for the 2024 competition will be confirmed in early 2024).
 A complete nomination package must include the following:

 - a letter of support from the graduate program, which also includes the following information:

 - a description of the process used to select the nominee

 - the name and departmental affiliation of the nominee’s research supervisor

 - the name and affiliation of the external examiner

 - the date of the defence and the date of final acceptance of the dissertation by the Faculty of Graduate and Postdoctoral Studies

 - a letter from the student’s supervisor or program director describing the reasons for the nomination, and why the dissertation constitutes a significant piece of original work

 - a copy of the external examiner's pre-defence report.
 The examiner’s report must be dated and signed or otherwise authenticated by the Dean of Graduate Studies.